Actively Recruiting

 - Diagnosed with active tuberculosis

-- Pregnant women (as determined by clinical evaluation and urine pregnancy testing)
+- Pregnant women (confirmed by clinical evaluation)

 AI-Screening